 If you don’t have a PayPal account, register at PayPal.com.
 It will take about 5 minutes.

-Shopify offers a handy tool for generating terms and conditions, standard privacy, and return policies.
-Just go to Shopify Settings > Checkout > scroll down to Refund > Privacy > TOS statements section to generate each policy sample.
+Shopify offers handy tools for generating terms and conditions, standard privacy, and return policies.
+You can access them from Shopify Settings > Legal > scroll down to Refund > Privacy > Terms of Service > Shipping statements section to generate each policy sample.